wtsia/CS-notes/Scalability.md

 -when codebases are uniform, you can create an image (Amazon Machine Image for AWS) as a 'super clone' from which to draw from

 ## Database
+-Even with horizontal scaling, MySQL leads to slower performance and eventual breakdown.

+There are two paths to solving this issue:

+#### Path 1:
+Stick to MySQL, hire a databse admin (DBA), do master-slave replication (slave -> master) and add RAM to master server.

+DBA will use terms like 'sharding', 'denormalization', and 'SQL tuning'.

+#### Path 2:
+denormalize from the beginning and include no Joins in any db query.
+Use MySQL as NoSQL if staying, or switch to an easier NoSQL i.e. MongoDB, CouchDB.
+Joins in app code (sooner the better).
+Even so, db requests will again be slower and slower and need a cache.

+## Cache
+-Cache means in=memory caches like Memcached or Redis.
+Never do file-based caching, as it makes cloning and auto-scaling of servers a pain

+-is a simple key-value store and should reside as a buffering layer between app and data storage

+-1st app should retrieve from cache, only then from the data source, since CACHE is fast and holds every dataset in RAM.

+2 data caching patterns:
+#### Cached Dataase Queries
+-most common
+-query db, store result dataset in cache
+-hashed ver. of query is cache key
+-issues: expiration, it is hard to delete cache if it is a complex query, and changing one table cell would require deleting all cached queries including that table cell

+#### Cached Objects
+-preferable pattern
+-let class assemble dataset from db and store complete instance in cache

+-Product
+    -data
+        -prices, texts, pictures, reviews
+        -filled by several methods doing several req that are harder to cache

+-once class is ifnished assembling the data array, store the array or the complete instance of the class, in the cache.
+-allows you to get rid of the object whenever something did change -**allows asynch processing** possible.
+-objects to cache: user sessions (never in db), fully rendered blog articles, activity streams, user <-> friend relationships -Two ways to cache via Redis and Memcached.
+-Redis: has extra db features like persistence, built-in data structures i.e. sets and lists
+Memacached: if only caching, and scales easily

+####